opendocsg/opendoc-family-justice-courts-practice-directions/Part 09-Youth Courts.md

 ## 42. Noting of appearances of advocates/prosecutors

-(1) To facilitate the contacting of advocates having conduct of matters in the Family Justice Courts, advocates appearing in cases must fill in a Form 212of Appendix A each and hand it to the court officer before their cases are mentioned.
+(1) To facilitate the contacting of advocates having conduct of matters in the Family Justice Courts, advocates appearing in cases must fill in a Form 212 of Appendix A each and hand it to the court officer before their cases are mentioned.

 (2) This practice applies to all Youth Court trials and mentions courts.